National Planning Achievement Awards 2013

 Seattle, Washington

-Seattle's Neighborhood Planning team developed the Health Living Assessment (HLA) to consider health prior to beginning a planning process.
+Seattle's Neighborhood Planning team developed the Health Living Assessment (HLA) to consider health before beginning a planning process.
 The plan features an overall health-based "framework for planning," 16 health indicators that identify linkages between health and the physical environment, and inclusive engagement tools.

 National Planning Achievement Award for Economic Planning & Development